As the main or only point of contact with many customers, contact centre performance fundamentally drives the business bottom line.

 One MaxContact customer who introduced our intelligent automated IVR saw a 22% reduction in call handling times and a 36% reduction in calls requiring agent involvement.
 Good IVR gives your agents more time to create memorable customer experiences and solve more complex customer issues.

 Predict and succeed

-There’s lots of other ways in which good technology helps agents work more efficiently.
-Predictive algorithms optimise outbound dialing.
-Multi-channel communications cut down on call times, impress customers, and permit the serving of multiple customers in parallel.
+There are lots of other ways in which good technology improves call centre efficiency.
+Predictive algorithms optimise outbound dialling.
+Omnichannel communications cut down on call times, impress customers, and permit the serving of multiple customers in parallel.
 Real-time analytics and sophisticated reporting help managers ensure contact centre teams work productively, which is especially important when agents work remotely.
-Technology is evolving at a breakneck speed within the contact centre industry, with mechanisms such as voice analytics and automation now becoming more common.
+Technology is evolving at a breakneck speed within the contact centre industry, with mechanisms such as speech analytics and automation becoming the norm.

 Another highly effective feature of high-end solutions like MaxContact is predictive workforce management.
 Our unique algorithm sifts all interactions with your contact centre and uses statistical analysis to ensure you have the right staff with the right skills in place for optimum, cost-effective cover.

 We could go on, but the message is clear.
-In 2021 the highest performing contact centres will be those where remote and office-based staff are valued and rewarded, and where technology is optimised to give your agents the tools and time they need to create better, more satisfying customer experiences.
+In 2022 and beyond, the highest performing contact centres will be those where remote and office-based staff are valued and rewarded, and where technology is optimised to give your agents the tools and time they need to create better, more satisfying customer experiences.